MaayanLab/dokku/administration/20-install.md

     routers:
       # we'll let dokku handle tls
       dokku-https:
-        priority: 1
         rule: HostSNIRegexp(`dokku.maayanlab.cloud`, `{subdomain:.+}.dokku.maayanlab.cloud`)
         entryPoints:
           - websecure
         service: dokku-https
         tls:
           passthrough: true
-      # only necessary if doing ssh-over-tls -- do tls termination to the ssh port
-      dokku-ssh:
-        priority: 0
-        rule: HostSNI(`ssh.dokku.maayanlab.cloud`)
-        entryPoints:
-          - websecure
-        service: dokku-ssh
-        tls: {}
     services:
       dokku-https:
         loadBalancer:
           servers:
             # this is the DOKKU_IP specified in the vagrant install
             - address: 10.0.0.2:443
-      # only necessary if doing ssh-over-tls
-      dokku-ssh:
-        loadBalancer:
-          servers:
-          # this is the DOKKU_IP specified in the vagrant install
-          - address: 10.0.0.2:22

   ```
 ## Configure Dokku